evaneaston/openweathermap/README.md

 curl http://localhost:9001/
 ```

+### Metric Names

 Because metric names [are encouraged](https://prometheus.io/docs/practices/naming/) to contain unit names:

 > A metric name...
+>
-> * ...should have a suffix describing the unit
+> - ...should have a suffix describing the unit

-### Metric Names

-`openweathermap_exporter` metrics all include the unit of the measurement being exported.
+`openweathermap_exporter` metrics all include the unit of the measurement in their name and HELP text.
 If you change the setting for `owm.units` in your config file, the names of the metrics and their HELP text will change accordingly.

 See [Example Of Metric Names](#example-of-metric-names) to see how they're named and what information is available in the labels.

 ### Example Dashboard

 I don't have a generalized dashboard template ready yet.
 But will share one soon.
 This is what my weather dashboard looks like:

 ![weather-dashboard](./weather-dashboard.jpg)